awsdocs/aws-systems-manager-user-guide/doc_source/integration-chef-inspec.md

 # Using Chef InSpec profiles with Systems Manager Compliance<a name="integration-chef-inspec"></a>

-Systems Manager integrates with [Chef InSpec](https://www.chef.io/inspec/)\.
+AWS Systems Manager integrates with [Chef InSpec](https://www.chef.io/inspec/)\.
 InSpec is an open\-source testing framework that enables you to create human\-readable profiles to store in GitHub or Amazon Simple Storage Service \(Amazon S3\)\.
 Then you can use Systems Manager to run compliance scans and view compliant and noncompliant instances\.
 A *profile* is a security, compliance, or policy requirement for your computing environment\.
-For example, you can create profiles that perform the following checks when you scan your instances with Systems Manager Compliance:
+For example, you can create profiles that perform the following checks when you scan your instances with Compliance, a capability of AWS Systems Manager:
 + Check if specific ports are open or closed\.
 + Check if specific applications are running\.
 + Check if certain packages are installed\.
 + Check Windows Registry keys for specific properties\.

-You can create InSpec profiles for EC2 instances and on\-premises servers or virtual machines \(VMs\) that you manage with Systems Manager\.
+You can create InSpec profiles for Amazon Elastic Compute Cloud \(Amazon EC2\) instances and on\-premises servers or virtual machines \(VMs\) that you manage with Systems Manager\.
 The following sample Chef InSpec profile checks if port 22 is open\.

 ```
 control 'Scan Port' do